WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION

 The Governing Board shall appoint a Webmaster to create and maintain a site for the posting of player lists and results and other uses which may benefit Senior players from all Member Clubs.

-Eight (8) Senior golfers who are active members of their club’s Senior organization (if their club has such an organization) will compose a team from each Member Club, although teams as few in number as five (5) may compete.
-On-course groups will be 3-somes to the extent possible.
-The selection of on-course groups is left to each host club, but random selection on an A / B / C basis from all participants is encouraged.
+Eight (8) Senior golfers who are active members of their club's Senior organization (if their club has such an organization) will compose a team from each Member Club, although teams as few in number as five (5) may compete.
+On-course groups will be 4-somes to the extent possible.
+The host club should try to put 2 players from the same club in a cart and pair with 2 players from another club to create the 4-some.
+This process of creating the 4-some is encouraged because of the covid 19 pandemic.
 Players will tee off at 9:00 a.m.

 One (1) Pro from each Member Club will be welcome to sign up and play at each event.
 However, Pro’s are not part of a Member Club’s team and the details of their play and individual $50 cost are left to them to work out with the various Member Clubs.